 I’m really excited to share this guest-post with you today, because I think that many of you will find it useful AND because it’s written by one of my real-life best friends!
 Sarah is teaching us how to convert a regular bra into a nursing bra.
 You can make the conversion in less than an hour and for less than $5!
-I love her back-story as to why she decided to figure out how to do this, but if you are here strictly for the tutorial, scroll down to the photos! * This post contains an affiliate link *
+I love her back-story as to why she decided to figure out how to do this, but if you are here strictly for the tutorial, scroll down to the photos! * This post contains affiliate links *

 Bra shopping… I hate it.
 I don’t know anybody who who doesn’t dislike it.
 Even on the best day it’s a frustrating experience that leaves my arms and sides sore from all the on-and-off strap pulling.